-- punitive interests or penalty; - restraining of judgment debtors from crossing the borders of the country; - limiting of high consumption; - blacklisting on the public credit record; and - circulating the facts of debt evasion in the media.
+- punitive interests or penalty;

+- restrain judgment debtors form crossing borders of the country;

+- limit high consumption;

+- · blacklist one on the public credit record; and

+- circulate facts of debts evasion on media.

-Public access
+15 Public access

-15 Are court hearings held in public?
+Are court hearings held in public?
 Are court documents available to the public?

-Hearings in civil litigation proceedings are accessible to the general public, except for cases where state secrets or issues of privacy are involved, or otherwise stipulated under the law.
+Hearings in civil litigation proceedings are accessible for the general public, except for cases where state secrets or issues of privacy are involved, or otherwise stipulated under the law.